 If you’re a selfie-loving social media buff, your camera specs may be more critical than Bluetooth and Wi-Fi connectivity, cutting-edge voice assistants like Siri, and wireless charging compatibility (such as the new iPhone MagSafe chargers).

 Carriers and Available Plans

-When looking at a package, you will want to consider how much you will be using the different technologies available: data, calls, texts.
-If it turns out that a different provider can offer you a better plan, be certain that you are able to move over and take your phone number with you.
+When looking at a package, you will want to consider how much you will use the different available technologies: data, calls, and text messages.
+If it turns out that another provider can offer you a better plan, be sure that you can move over and take your phone number with you.

 Memory and Storage

 An average user should be happy with 2 GB of RAM and 16 GB of ROM, but those numbers can vary depending on the way you plan to use your phone.
-You can always add more ROM with an SD card but note that apps that are stored on cards tend to slow down the operation of the phone.
+You can always add more ROM with an SD card, but note that apps stored on cards tend to slow down the phone's operation.

 How much do you want to spend?
 Are you distracted by the features you will never use but bump the price into the realm of something out of your budget?

-Make a list for yourself of everything you need from your phone — from app performance to memory, to the camera to resolution.
+Make a list of everything you need from your phone — from app performance to memory, to the camera to resolution.
 Once you have your priorities set, as well as a budget in place, then it is time to go shopping.